An enhanced extriangulated subquotient: A dg enhancement of the extriangulated subquotient

 \subsection{Cohomological envelope of an exact dg category}

 Our notion of cohomological envelope makes a given exact dg category $\A$ to match better with the dg quotient.
-We remind the following basic observation which is easily deduced from Tabuada's characterizations of the dg quotient.
+We start with the following basic observation which is easily deduced from Tabuada's characterizations of the dg quotient.

 \begin{lemma} Let $\A$ be an arbitrary dg category and $\N\sse\A$ a full dg subcategory.
 If $\A$ is connective, then the natural morphism

 is an isomorphism in $\Hqe$. \end{lemma} \begin{proof} We denote by $h(\Cat_k) \sse \Hqe$ the full subcategory consisting of objects whose cohomologies of $\Hom$-complexes are concentrated in degree $0$.
 It suffices to show that a canonical morphism induces an isomorphism